 Social media can be a useful tool for candidates for campaigning purposes and electioneering.
-Candidates should however be aware of any Council social media guidelines for candidates and should comply with these at all times.
+However, candidates should be aware of any council social media guidelines for candidates and should comply with these at all times.

-Council's social media channels are Council resources and must remain politically neutral at all times.
+Council's social media channels are council resources and must remain politically neutral at all times.
 Council will promote elections and the importance of voting but will not associate these posts with any candidates.